Chronology of the Development of Boys' Clothing Styles: Ancient Egypt

 Shenti

-The basic garments worn by men was a loincloth or a shenti.
-A shenti was a kilt-like piece of linen fabric tied around the waist and kept in place by a girdle.
+The basic garments worn by men was a loincloth or kilt-like gaement--a shenti.
+A shenti was a piece of linen fabric tied around the waist and kept in place by a girdle.
+This was the garment commonly worn outside by working men as it was less restrictive than a tunic.
+For the same reaso, it was the garment worn by soldiers.
 While poor Egyptians had a simple shenti, the wealthy had shentis pleated and decorated with gold thread.
 Common Egyptians, both men and boys, wore essentailly the same garment, but very plain ones.
-There was no real difference between the shenti worn by men and boys, although common boys might often not wear anything at all
+There was no real difference between the shenti worn by men and boys, although peasant boys might often not wear anything at all

 Shifts